Frequently Asked Questions About Christianity, Answered Honestly!

 - Wherefore come out from among them, and be ye separate, saith the Lord, and touch not the unclean thing; and I will receive you,"

-This is why a Donkey could not be yoked together with an Ox.
-It signified that God's people were a unique and chosen kingdom of Priests that should not mix with other kinds or worldly societies.
-And 2nd Corinthians illustrates to us that God's covenant with His people has not changed in all these years, so that they are still bound by this sign of distinction.
-They are still a separate Ox from the animal of the world.
-And they are still not to be uneuqlly yoked together with them.
-In the Old Testament His people could not wear a garment of divers materials like wool and linen together because the garment of Israel signified the righteousness clothing of the sacrifice, Christ.
-Therefore it could not be mingled with a diverse kind of cloth to make it impure or corrupt.
+This is why a donkey could not be yoked together with an ox.
+It signified that God's people were a unique and chosen kingdom of Priests that should not mix with other kindreds or worldly societies.
+2nd Corinthians illustrates to us that God's covenant with His people has not changed in all these years, so that they are still bound by this sign of peculiarity and distinction.
+They are still a separate ox from the unclean animals of the world.
+And they are still not to be unequally yoked together with them, and thus a Christian is not to marry an unbeliever.
+In the Old Testament His people could not wear a garment of divers materials like wool and linen together because the garment of Israel signified the righteous clothing or covering of Christ.
+Therefore it could not be mingled with a different kind of cloth to defile or make it impure.
 Having apparel mingled with different threads indicates that something foreign or strange has been added, marring it. eg:

 Zephaniah 1:8